 Learn about the transition to Cardinal Care, a unified managed care program that offers a clearer, straighter path to care for Medicaid members.

-Virginia's Medicaid Smiles For Children program offers comprehensive dental services to children, through age 20.
+Virginia's Medicaid Smiles For Children program offers comprehensive dental services to children, adults, and pregnant members.

 Long Term Care